- What is user experience design?

 I started testing designs with users remotely using Zurb Verify, which gave us the data we needed to move forward on making more-informed design decisions.
 The metrics of my client improved.
 We even figured out the bullet points.
 (We should have used a paragraph.)

 This story reminds me that it’s not enough to know best practices.
 If what we make is new or different, then we need to vet those things with the outside world before production.

 Whom in the industry do you follow?

 - David Kelley is the founder of design firm IDEO and creator of the Hasso Plattner Institute of Design at Stanford University, known as the “d.school.”
 He helped Apple to design the first usable mouse.

 - Don Norman

-- Don Norman is the director of The Design Lab at the University of California, San Diego, author of The Design of Everyday Things, and, while at Apple, the first person to hold the title of user experience architect.
+- Don Norman is the director of The Design Lab at the University of California, San Diego, author of The Design of Everyday Things and “Human-Centered Design Considered Harmful”, and, while at Apple, the first person to hold the title of user experience architect.

 - Mikey Dickerson

 - Mikey Dickerson is the technologist who helped fix HealthCare.gov, which led to the creation of Ad Hoc, 18F, and the U.S. Digital Service.